epicentre-msf/epishiny/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

+**Please note this package is in alpha stage of development and not yet suitable for use in production as the API is likely to change.**

+## Philosophy

 Interactive web-based data visualisations and dashboards are an increasingly common method of monitoring infectious disease outbreaks.
 Whilst R is now a commonly used tool for analysis and data visualisation